jasonterando/S3BufferedUpload/README.md

 There are two mechanisms to use the functionality:

 1. By adding this assembly to your project, you will have a number of **UploadBuffered** and **UploadBufferedAsync** functions added to the TransferUtility class.
-These operate similarly to their TransferUitlity Upload counterparts, except that they will work with any readable stream, not just seekable ones.
+These operate similarly to their TransferUtility Upload counterparts, except that they will work with any readable stream, not just seekable ones.
 2. You can also use the **S3BufferedUploadStream** class directly.
 This stream is a writable "front-end" to an S3 upload.

 ### Using TransferUtility UploadBuffered/UploadBufferedAsync Functions